What is a holding company?

-- If there are several bvs, a holding company is practical because it does not have to apply the customary salary scheme (in Dutch) within each bv.
+- If there are several operating companies, a holding company is practical because it does not have to apply the customary salary scheme (in Dutch) within each operating company.

-- If the holding company owns at least 95% of the shares of the operating company, the bvs can form a fiscal unity (in Dutch).
+- If the holding company owns at least 95% of the shares of the operating company, the holding company and operating company can form a fiscal unity (in Dutch).
 Profits and losses of the bvs can then be offset against each other for tax purposes, thus reducing tax costs.

 It is more expensive to set up a holding structure because you have to set up at least 2 bvs.
 The annual costs for administration and preparing the annual accounts are also higher.
 You must also properly process the payments between the holding company and the operating company in your administration.